 If you were in an accident that caused damage or serious injury, but the responsible party passed away, you may still file a claim.
 In the case of a vehicle accident, New Jersey is a no-fault state, which means you would first need to file a claim with your own insurance.
 In some situations, you may need to file a lawsuit.
-A Hoboken attorney can explain your options and file a claim against the decedent’s estate if appropriate.
+An attorney can explain your options and file a claim against the decedent’s estate if appropriate.

 When the Victim Dies

 If someone you love died because of someone else’s negligence, you might be able to file a cause of action for wrongful death.
 This is a type of personal injury claim that is available to certain family members.
 Or, you may be able to file a survival action.
 This type of lawsuit seeks the same compensation that would have been paid to the victim had they survived.

 Personal Injury Claims Are Time Sensitive and Complex

 If your injuries are the result of someone’s negligent actions, inaction, or intentionally harmful behavior, you may have the right to seek compensation for your medical bills, lost and future wages, rehabilitative equipment, physical therapy, property damage, and pain and suffering.
 Personal injury claims may seem straightforward, but the process is not simple.